 Philip Arthur Moore is Managing Member at Press Build LLC and lead organizer of the WordPress Ha Noi community.
 He has served Viet Nam Literature Project since January 2007, building the current website as well as Wikivietlit and migrating the entire project to ibiblio at the University of North Carolina.
 Read his Remembering Things: Memories from ten years with Viet Nam.

 Board of Directors

 Daniel Egger is a professor of engineering at Duke University.
-He wrote the first patent on algorithmic search.

 Tom Enders is a managing director at Manatt Health Solutions.

 James Friedlander owns and operates Academic Arrangements Abroad.

 Pamela Rosenthal is a professor of medicine at New York University.